 The Company's CSR Policy identifies broad areas in which the company will undertake projects and serves as a guiding document to help execute and monitor CSR projects.
+Also, during the time of COVID 19 pandemic, the Company has put in place 'COVID 19 Epidemic Management' (CEM) system for prevention and control Measures and safeguard the lives of employees and their families which is defined under Principle 3 of this report.

-8.1 Does the Company have specified programme/ initiatives/projects in pursuit of the policy related to Principle 8?
+8.1 Does the Company have specified programme/initiatives/projects in pursuit of the policy related to Principle 8?
 If yes, details thereof.